seldonian-framework/Tutorials/contest.md

                 <li>Prof. Philip Thomas providing a high-level introduction to AI safety and fairness topics using Seldonian algorithms. </li>
                 <li>Dr. Austin Hoag providing coding examples of how the Seldonian Toolkit can be used. </li>
             </ul>
-            This event will primarily be held on Zoom, though participants are welcome to attend in-person at UMass Amherst.
-Further details for this event will be provided to all teams that register by the early registration deadline.</li>
+            This event will be held from 5:30pm - 7:00pm Eastern Time on Zoom (<a href="https://umass-amherst.zoom.us/j/99288787234">link</a>), though participants are welcome to attend in-person at UMass Amherst (CS Building Room 151).</li>
             <li style="margin: 10px 0;">
                 <b>[Late Registration] March 10, 2023</b>: Participating teams <b>must</b> register by midnight (anywhere on Earth) on March 10, 2023 in order to be eligible for any awards.
 Registration is free and non-binding.
 We strongly encourage teams to register before the March 2 deadline so that they can receive information about the timing and location of the Kick-Off Event.
 However, registration by March 10 is sufficient to participate in the contest.
             </li>